-If you find that you’re not able to handle the training alone, then be sure to reach out to people who can help.
-There’s no embarrassment in letting someone know you need extra support from someone who has more experience and who will help you with your Rottweiler training.
+If you cannot handle the training alone, reach out to people who can help.
+There’s no embarrassment in letting someone know you need extra support from someone who has more experience and will help you with your Rottweiler training.

 Rottweilers, like children, need a firm, consistent and loving hand in their training.
-A combination of all three will mean a healthy, well-trained dog who is protective, but not aggressive.
+A combination of all three will mean a healthy, well-trained, protective, but not aggressive dog.

 Consider Spaying or Neutering Your Rottweiler

-If you’re not planning to breed from your Rottweiler, then you should make sure that they are spayed or neutered once they have reached puberty.
-This means that males, should be neutered around the age of six months old, and for females, once they have had one season.
+If you’re not planning to breed from your Rottweiler, you should ensure that they are spayed or neutered once they have reached puberty.
+This means that males should be neutered around six months old, and for females, once they have had one season.

 You shouldn’t worry that neutering your pet will change its personality.
 Rather than altering their temperament, neutering will simply help curb the natural dominating traits in your pet, such as marking, guarding, and other territorial behavior.

 Spaying females are known to reduce the risk of uterine and mammary cancers, too, so not only are you ensuring that you have a less aggressive Rottweiler, but you’ll have a healthier one, too.